Steven Koppel, Founder

 Steve spent 20 years as a senior partner with Accenture, leaving in 2002 to volunteer with non-profit organizations to help maximize their social impact.
 Steve founded the EDI Institute in 2013, inspired when his interest in photography as an artistic medium helped him cope with the challenges he and family faced while dealing with mental illness.
 Steve is passionate about EDI, and brings his business expertise, his commitment to helping others, and his love of digital imagery each day in leading our efforts at the EDI Institute.

 Dr. Michael Bennick, Chief Medical Officer

-Dr. Michael Bennick is the Medical Director of the Patient Experience and Chairman of the Patient Experience Council for Yale-New Haven Health System.
+Dr. Michael Bennick is the Medical Director of the Patient Experience for Yale-New Haven Health System.
 He is an Associate Clinical Professor, Department of Medicine at Yale University School of Medicine and a Fellow of Trumbull College at Yale University.
 From 2000- 2017 he served as the Associate Chief of the Medicine service at YNHH.
 He began his professional life as a sociologist interested in how individuals find meaning within the communities they reside.
 This led him on a journey which brought him to internal medicine.
 The patient has been the focus of his attention for more than 3 decades.